Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 The trap-neuter-return program is an important part of population control for feral cats.
-It helps reduce the amount of human-cat conflict, keeps the feral cat population in check, and is much more humane than euthanasia.
+It helps reduce the amount of human-cat conflict, keeps the feral cat population in check, and many people consider it more humane than euthanasia.

 Are you struggling to keep up with the number of feral cats in your neighborhood?
-Embrace the TNR program and take control of the situation without harming the cats and overspending.
-Do it for the cats.
+If so, it might be wise to explore the possibility of such a program.

 See also: